EMC-Viroscience/updated_illumina_workflow/README.md

 **Adapted by:** [Div Prasad](https://github.com/divprasad/) (Jul'24–Feb'25)
 **Original Workflow by:** Nathalie Worp & David Nieuwenhuijse

-This Snakemake pipeline is an adaptation of the original work by **Nathalie Worp** and **David Nieuwenhuijse**, incorporating updates, enhancements, and additional features.
+This `snakemake` pipeline is an adaptation of the original work by **Nathalie Worp** and **David Nieuwenhuijse**, incorporating updates, enhancements, and additional features.

 A special thanks to **Nathalie Worp** and **David Nieuwenhuijse** for their contributions; their work laid the foundation for this repository.